omdfrabe/cyberscope/README.md

-# Just an school dummy-project
+# Just a school dummy-project
 Has AI slop as f*ck